thex3family/obsidian-success-plan/README.md

 (**Follow the following steps if you wish to push your wins to Make Work Fun)**

 1. Create an account on [Make Work Fun](https://www.makework.fun/) if you don't already have one.
-Created a database using either the FREE [Gamify your Life](https://www.producthunt.com/posts/gamify-your-life) package or a custom-made database that is [in line](https://academy.co-x3.com/en/articles/5619383-how-to-connect-any-notion-database-to-the-app) with the Make Work Fun / Co-x3 Family Connection app.
+Create a custom-made database that is [in line](https://academy.co-x3.com/en/articles/5619383-how-to-connect-any-notion-database-to-the-app) with the Make Work Fun / Co-x3 Family Connection app or use the Success Plan database that's a part of the FREE [Gamify your Life](https://www.producthunt.com/posts/gamify-your-life) package.

 3. Create a a Notion integration for this plugin ([Read Steps 1 and 2](https://developers.notion.com/docs/getting-started))